osgi/osgi.enroute.site/_appnotes/concurrency.md

 A bit of warning here.
 The tricky part is that most code that calls out to other libraries tends to go through lots of read/write barriers and works as intended.
-However, there is no guarantee until you can prove that there is a proper before-after relation.
+However, there is no guarantee until you can prove that there is a proper happens before relation.
 That is, your code works fine in the debugger but fails in runtime.
 That is, the fact that something works for you is not an indication that you've done your work properly.